folio-org/docs/content/en/docs/Access/Requests/requests.md

 1. [Find the request with the queue you want to reorder.](#searching-for-requests)
 2. In the **Request Detail** pane, select **Actions > Reorder queue**.
-3. In the **Request queue** window, drag the requests in the order you would like them to appear.
+3. In the **Request queue** window, reorder the requests by dragging them into their new positions..
 Requests cannot be moved above Page requests, even if fulfillment has not begun.
 4. Once you are done moving the requests, click the **X** to exit the Request queue window.
-The queue order is saved.
+The revised queue order is saved.

 ## Canceling an item level request